Web5design/SortingAlgorithms/README.md

 (Ref. http://en.wikipedia.org/wiki/Sorting_algorithm)

-Also Sorting, in one way or another, is integral part of many other important algorithms and applications (see eg. Knuth)
+Also Sorting, in one way or another, is integral part of many other important algorithms and applications (see eg. Knuth TAOCP)

 For example Sorting is very closely associated to Searching, another topic of immense importance and applications